Check Persistent Connection | Supple

 How do I enable persistent connection?The persistent connection is activated differently from one server to another.
 According to each server, here is what to do.

 Apache server with the .htaccess extensionTo enable persistent connection on Apache,

 - Go to FTP on your server and in the root folder, search for the .htaccess file.

 - In a code editor of your choice, open the .htaccess file and put the following code which will allow the activation of the persistent connection:

 - Delete the old file so you don’t confuse it with the new one you are going to download now.

-- Wait a few moments and check if the persistent connection is thus activated.
+- Wait a few moments and return to Supple to check if persistent connection is enabled.

 NGINX serverBrowsers with NGINX server normally have persistent connection enabled unless your browser is not updated.
 However, on older browsers it can be disabled with the keepalive_disable directive in ngx_http_core_module .
 If by default it is set to msie6, do not change anything.
-Not against, if it is disabled on your modern browser, contact your Webmaster or host.
+On the other hand, if it is deactivated on your modern browser, contact your Webmaster or host.
 After that, if it is possible to delete it, you do so and if so, it will tell you how to proceed.
 Make sure persistent connection is enabled.

-LiteSpeed ServerOn LitSpeed servers, persistent connection is enabled by default.
-Adjust your KeepAlive, the number of requests allowed and the time to wait for new requests during a persistent connection.
-To do this, go: to the LSWS Admin Console section, then click on “Server” and then on “Tuning” and on “Connection”.
+LiteSpeed ServerOn LiteSpeed servers, persistent connection is enabled by default.
+Adjust your KeepAlive, number of requests allowed, and how long to wait for new requests during a persistent connection.
+To do this, go to the LSWS Admin Console section, then click on “Server” and then on “Tuning” and on “Connection”.
 Thus, you can configure your persistent connection.
-Now test your site to make sure it has sticky connection enabled.
+Then test your site on Supple’s persistent connection checker to be sure it has persistent connection enabled.

 Microsoft IIS ServerTo enable persistent connection on Microsoft II, follow these steps: